Foundation Carmignac Modern Art Another Reason to Visit Porquerolles

 The Foundation Carmignac opened to the public on June 1st.
 This display of modern art is in a vast (1500 sqm) gallery inside a Provencal villa on the beautiful island of Porquerolles.

 Financier Edouard Carmignac has put the collection together.
-It includes works from the American Pop Art School, among them paintings and sculptures by Warhol, Lichtenstein, Koons, Basquiat …Continue reading here for the Aixcentic post.
+It includes works from the American Pop Art School, including paintings and sculptures by Warhol, Lichtenstein, Koons, and Basquiat …Continue reading here for the Aixcentic post.

 Île de Porquerolles Beautifully Wild

 This is the biggest of three small islands that make up the Îles d’Hyères or Les Îles d’Or (Golden Islands), located just off the coast of Hyères.
 The island of Porquerolles is small at 7km long and 3km wide.
 Since 1820, there has been a small village, and a lighthouse was installed in 1837.
 In 1912, Francois Fournier purchased the island and planted 200 hectares of vineyards (this was some of the first wine to be classified, Côtes de Provence).

 In 1971, the French State purchased 80% of the land to preserve the land from overbuilding.
 Today development remains strictly controlled, vehicle traffic is limited, and the number of permanent inhabitants remains low.
 The Île de Porquerolles is part of the national park – Port-Cros Parc National.

 You take the ferry from just outside of Hyères at Giens Port de La Tour Fondue (15-minute ride) or from Le Lavandou (40-minute trip) to access the island.
 Shuttle details here.

 Hiking, biking and secluded beach time are some of the reasons to visit Porquerolles—and, now contemporary art.

 Fondation Carmignac Art Collection

-Édouard Carmignac’s success in the financial enabled his ability to collect original works of art from some of the most famous artists of the modern era.
+Édouard Carmignac’s financial success enabled him to collect original works of art from some of the most famous artists of the modern era.
 However, this personal collection, which includes over twenty years of acquisitions, is as a result of his delight in the art (and artists) that pushes the boundaries, challenges traditional outlooks and invokes a sense of “Liberté” [freedom] – the foundation’s guiding principle.